 3333 Industrial Psychology

 Application of psychological facts and principles of creating the optimum work environment, work schedule, and work procedures; role of behavioral factors in the design and operation of machines and equipment.
+Cross-listed as PSYC 3333.

 3373 Real Estate Principles